 Control cables are to be installed in overhead cable tray raceway, or under the floor if a raised computer floor is used, or in under floor cable troughs.
-Raceways are to be suspended from enclosure ceiling.
+Raceways are to be suspended from enclosure ceiling or walls as required.
 Cable tray shall be aluminum or galvanized steel construction and be sized adequately for anticipated cable loads.
-Mechanical protection may be needed on vertical raceway sections to a height of 7'-0" in high traffic areas.
+Vertical cable risers shall be provided to physically protect its associated cables (i.e. vertical ladder tray, marshalling cabinets, ect).